USEPA/WNTR/documentation/gis.rst

 Snap hydrants to junctions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dataset used in this example defines hydrant locations.
+GIS data which include the network hydrant locations is useful in a resilience analysis.
+In particular, this information identifies which junctions could have their demands increased to simulate the opening of hydrants to fight fires or flush contaminated water out of the network either of which could caused by a disaster scenario.
-The dataset is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Point`` geometries and a `demand` column that defines fire flow requirements.
+The following example highlights the process to snap hydrants to junctions.
+The example dataset of hydrant locations is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Point`` geometries and a `demand` column that defines fire flow requirements.
 The GeoPandas ``read_file`` method is used to read the GeoJSON file into a GeoDataFrame.